 Weight: 23.4 oz.

-What we like: Super sharp and $700 cheaper than the Sony equivalent
+What we like: Super sharp and way cheaper than the Sony equivalent

 What we don't: Autofocus is slightly slower than the Sony 35mm f/1.4

 If you shoot a lot of street and travel photography and are looking for a simple, high quality piece of glass to cover most of your needs, we'd highly recommend picking up a 35mm prime.
 Unfortunately, the two available options from Sony are either a bit underwhelming (the 35mm f/1.8) or overpriced (the 35mm f/1.4).
-Enter Sigma's Art line, which just recently launched with Sony mounts and comes to the plate in a big way with its new 35mm f/1.4.
-This lens is super sharp and will save you $700 compared to the Sony equivalent.
+Enter Sigma's Art line, which launched with Sony mounts and comes to the plate in a big way with its 35mm f/1.4.
+This lens is super sharp and will save you a ton compared to the Sony equivalent.

 Aside from the common complaint of Sigma lenses being bulky and heavy, the major concern with the 35mm f/1.4 Art is the speed of the autofocus.
 You'll get more hunting than with Sony's native lenses and the Sigma can have a hard time locking in, which can be quite frustrating when shooting moving subjects.
 Reports on this topic are mixed, however, and the cost savings is significant enough that the value and image quality may outweigh any autofocus concerns.